When Is It Too Late For Diet and Exercise?

 Above all, it is never too late to lose weight.

 Why Your Diet Isn’t Effective

-As obesity is on the rise, so are diets.
+As obesity is on the rise, so are diet options.
 Diets are prevalent in over 50% of American women.2 Unfortunately, 65% of individuals who diet will recover all lost weight or even gain weight past their “pre-diet weight” within 3 years after dieting.
 With obesity rising and dieting success dropping, the dieting industry continues to rise exponentially year after year.

 Exercise and Physical Activity Statistics

 The key bariatric indicators do not mean that it is too late for other attempts at weight loss.
-Bariatric indicators primarily show that weight loss surgery is most likely your best option to treat obesity effectively.
+Bariatric barometers primarily show that weight loss surgery is most likely your best option to treat obesity effectively.